CarlosNZ/fig-tree-evaluator/README.md

 #### Properties

 - `values`<sup>*</sup>: (array) -- any number of elements; will be compared for strict equality.
 This includes simple types as well as deep equality of objects and arrays.
 - `nullEqualsUndefined`: (boolean, default `false`) -- there are times when it is convenient for `null` to be considered equal to `undefined`.
-If this is desiered, set this property to `true`, otherwise all equality checks will be "strict" equality.
+If this is desired, set this property to `true`, otherwise all equality checks will be "strict" equality.
 If you find that you want this setting enabled globally, then you can set it in the overall [evaluator options](#available-options) instead of having to add this additional property to every equality expression.

 e.g.
 ```js